alessiovecchio/SmartwatchAuthenticator/README.md

 ## Smartphone side
 Another app, for the smartphone side, is required in case the system operates according to the Partially Remote or Completely Remote configurations.
+The smartphone side is contained in the SmartphoneRemoteAuthenticator module.
+Once started, the app will automatically connect with the other app running on the watch.
+The Android Wear OS app must be installed on the smartphone side.

+The frequency and sampling period must be manually changed similarly to the watch app (but operating on the Constants.java file of the SmartphoneRemoteAuthenticator module).

+The training_set.csv file, which provides a model of the user, must be uploaded onto "/storage/emulated/0/Download"

+Also for the smartwatch side, the anomaly detection methid uses 3 parameters for classifying the user.
+Such parameters must be placed in a file called "classification_parameters.txt".
+If the parameters are not provided, they are calculated and the file is created.
+If the file exists, the parameters are retrieved from the file.
+This means that, if the training set is changed, the file must be removed, as the parmeters depend on the training set.

 ## Reading acceleration values from files
 It is possible to read acceleration values from files.
 It is useful to test different configurations and parameters of operation on the same input data, to have a fair comparison.

-You have to use a slightly different version of the app for this purpose.
+You have to use a slightly different version of the app for this purpose, which is contained in the WatchFromAccelrometer module.

 Steps:
 - Upload onto the smartwatch the wrist folder, which contains the 20 acceleration traces.
 This can be done using the following command\
    adb push PATH/TO/THE/WRIST_FOLDER /storage/emulated/0/Android/data/it.unipi.dii.smartwatchauthenticator/files

+## Final note
+The code must be manually changed in several parts to carry out the studies presented in the paper.